-Soil heterotrophic respiration measurements ('Method-2') were done at the same frequency as the static dark chamber measurements ('Method-1'): in Estonia twice per month, in Latvia and Lithuania once per month using the portable gas analysers (EGM-4 and EGM-5).
-Collected data were uploaded to the flux calculation platform created by Luke, and the first initial data quality check and the flux calculations were done, data analyses are in progress.
-The additional plan for the year 2022 is to finalise the heterotrophic respiration flux calculation platform.
+Soil heterotrophic respiration measurements ('Method-2') were done at the same frequency as the static dark chamber measurements ('Method-1'): in Estonia twice per month, in Latvia and Lithuania once per month during the vegetation period using the portable gas analysers (EGM-4 and EGM-5).
+In total, 2690 (Estonia), 787 (Lithuania), 3263 (Latvia), and 1289 (Finland) samples of heterotrophic respiration were taken, uploaded to the flux calculation platform created by Luke, and the data quality checked, the fluxes calculated, and data analysed.

-NEE measurements with transparent chambers are carried out on the grasslands at the same frequency as other GHG flux measurements in Estonia and Latvia from April to November 2021.
-The flux calculations are not done yet, and are planned to do in spring 2022.
-There is also a plan to create a platform/system for the NEE flux calculations (transparent chamber method), examine an option the integration with heterotrophic respiration data calculation platform, or study the possibilities to automate annual flux calculation.
-However, these novel automation developments are considered LIFE OrgBalt inspired spin-offs that need additional funding support as they were not part of the original project plan.
+NEE measurements with transparent chambers are carried out on the grasslands at the same frequency as other GHG flux measurements in Estonia and Latvia from April to November 2021 and 2022, respectively.
+Regarding the NEE flux calculations (transparent chamber method), there is a plan to create a platform/system, and integrate to the heterotrophic respiration data calculation platform, to further study the possibilities to automate annual flux calculations.
+However, these novel automation and machine learning developments are considered LIFE OrgBalt inspired spin-offs that need additional funding support as they were not part of the original project plan.